What Is a System32 Folder? Should You Delete It? [SOLVED] - Qiling

 Your computer will crash.

-You'll have to reinstall Windows 10.
+If you install the Windows 10 May 2020 Update, you'll likely have to reinstall Windows 10.
 Even if your computer doesn't crash, you'll probably experience many problems.

 How to Delete Windows System32 in Windows 11/10/8/7